 The representatives have advised us that the underwriters propose to offer the shares of common stock to the public at the initial public offering price per share set forth on the cover page of this prospectus.
-The underwriters may offer shares to securities dealers at that price less a concession of not more than \$ per share, of which up to \$ per share may be re-allowed to other dealers.
+The underwriters may offer shares to securities dealers at that price less a concession of not more than \$0.28 per share, of which up to \$0.05 per share may be re-allowed to other dealers.
 After the initial offering to the public, the public offering price and other selling terms may be changed by the representative.

-The following table summarizes the public offering price, underwriting discounts and commissions and proceeds before expenses to us assuming both no exercise and full exercise by the underwriters of their over-allotment option:
+The following table summarizes the public offering price, underwriting discounts and commissions and proceeds before expenses (other than the non-accountable expense allowance) to us assuming both no exercise and full exercise by the underwriters of their overallotment option: